Skip to main content

 Before starting:

-• Vault HTTP API port (8200) must be accessible from the host running the Collector
+• Vault's HTTP API port (8200) must be reachable from the host running the Collector.

-• A Vault token with read capability on sys/metrics is required
+• A Vault token with read capability on sys/metrics (see Access Setup).

 What You'll Monitor